Me and You (Kenny Chesney song): History

-Chesney first recorded the song on his 1995 album All I Need to Know and in 1996 included it on his third studio album, Me and You.
+Chesney first recorded the song for his 1995 album All I Need to Know and in 1996 included it on his third studio album, Me and You.
 The song was released as a single in 1996 from the latter album.

 Chart positions

 "Me and You" debuted at number 68 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts dated for the week of July 20, 1996.
 The song spent twenty weeks on that chart, peaking at number 2 on the chart week of November 2, behind Clint Black's "Like the Rain".
-It also spend six weeks on the Bubbling Under Hot 100, peaking at number 12 on that chart (equivalent to number 112 on the Billboard Hot 100).
+It also spent six weeks on the Bubbling Under Hot 100, peaking at number 12 on that chart (equivalent to number 112 on the Billboard Hot 100).